 Different techniques like drawn thread work and open work as well as net darning are done on the fabric

 33 Net embroidery

 Net embroidery is the embroidery done on net fabric – It is a skill of its own to embroider on the net.
 The see-through open nature of the net makes it a challenge.
 You will have to ensure that there are no knots or backstitches; then drawing the design on the net is another challenge to be mastered.

 This embroidery also involves net applique.
-Filet embroidery or the Lacis embroidery is a kind of net embroidery which involves use of darning stitches and knots.
-Carrickmacross embroidery is another embroidery done on net and makes the most beautiful lace
+Filet embroidery or Lacis embroidery is a kind of net embroidery that involves the use of darning stitches and knots.
+Carrickmacross embroidery is another embroidery done on net and makes the most beautiful lace.

 This is a kind of padded embroidery with a 3 D look.
 This work combines silk work, goldwork, counted work, flat & raised stitching, bead work, padding and needlelace to create the effect of projection and texture.